10-Day Southern Spain Itinerary – Best of Andalusia

 Day 1 : Málaga

-Fly into Malaga’s Pablo Picasso Airport, just a few miles from the city center.
-It’s the easiest option and puts you right at the heart of Andalusia.
+Fly into Málaga-Costa del Sol Airport (AGP), just a few miles from the city center.
+It’s the easiest option and puts you right at the middle of Andalusia.
 While Seville, Cordoba, and Granada are famous stops in the region, Malaga deserves to be on the list too.
-The city feels both sophisticated and unpretentious, with clean streets, marble pavements, and intricately designed balconies adorning well-lit buildings.
+The city feels both sophisticated and unpretentious, with clean streets, marble pavements, and intricately designed balconies at every turn.

 10-Day Itinerary - Best of Southern Spain